tatsumoto-ren/tatsumoto-ren.github.io/blog/jlpt-tango-n1-anki-deck.md

 Its release completes Ankidrone Starter Pack, the basic vocabulary deck I worked on for two years.
-Ankidrone Starter Pack has been immensely successful, and since it first came out in February of 2020 it has helped thousands of people with studying Japanese.
+Ankidrone Starter Pack has been immensely successful, and since it first came out in February 2020 it has helped thousands of people with studying Japanese.

 The work is not totally over though.